alschechter/alschechter.github.io/about.md

 # About Me

-I grew up just outside of Boston, MA before attending college at the Unversity of Texas at Austin.
-I am currently based in Boulder, CO working on my PhD at CU Boulder's Astrophysical and Planetary Sciences Department with Prof. Julie Comerford.
+I grew up just outside of Boston, MA before attending college at the Unversity of Texas at Austin where I majored in both Astronomy and Physics.
+I learned that I loved astronomy research working in Prof. Caitlin Casey's group.
+I am currently based in Boulder, CO working on my PhD in CU Boulder's Astrophysical and Planetary Sciences Department with Prof. Julie Comerford.

 ![](UTgrad.jpeg)